howllian27/Graphyti/README.md

 <h2>2.
 Smart Contracts</h2>
 <h2>3.
 Digital Passport</h2>
 <h2>4.
 Verifiable Random Function</h2>
-<p>It's adapted to work within the context of an AI-generated game where customizable physics can influence the game outcomes.</p>
+<p>VRF is adapted to work within the context of an AI-generated game where customizable physics can influence the game outcomes.</p>
 <p>1.
 Generating Seed, Salt, and Hash:
 generate_seed_salt_hash: This function creates a random seed and salt using cryptographic methods and derives their hashes.
 It's a critical step in establishing unique and unpredictable values for further calculations.</p>
 <p>2.
 Generating an Outcome: